jmnel/mac-dromedary/README.rst

         wine setup.exe

    The regular Windows graphical installer will pop up for Dromedary Studio.
-Accept the license agreement and install to the default location. **You will see two error messsages just click ``Ok`` to ignore them.***
+Accept the license agreement and install to the default location. **You will see two error messages just click ``Ok`` to ignore them.***

 #.
 Locate ``pathfix.reg`` file.
 You will need to import into Wine's Windows registry.